apache/maven-site/content/markdown/developers/conventions/github.md

 ### Pull Request

-On Pull Request close default label `maintenance` and milestone according to branch will be added.
+On Pull Request close milestone according to branch will be added.
+The branch to milestone association is maintained via the milestone's description in format `branch: <branch-name>`

 ## Further Links